Updated Mar 06, 2026

 How can assessment be fair and inclusive for diverse cohorts?

-Sector patterns show greater dissatisfaction among mature, part-time and not UK domiciled students, so parity and flexibility matter.
+Sector patterns show greater dissatisfaction among mature, part-time and non-UK-domiciled students, so parity and flexibility matter.
 Offer predictable submission windows, early release of briefs and asynchronous alternatives for oral assessments.
 Provide short orientation on UK assessment formats, academic integrity and referencing, with brief practice tasks.
-Build accessibility in from the start: alternative formats, captioning/oral options and plain-language instructions.
+Build accessibility in from the start: alternative formats, captioning, oral options and plain-language instructions.
 Programme-level coordination prevents deadline pile-ups and avoids unnecessary duplication of methods within a term.

 What role does feedback play in students’ progression?

 Feedback enables progress when it is specific, timely and linked to criteria.
 Students report that immediate, actionable pointers on analysis, evidence and structure improve their next submission.
-Where marking volumes are high, teams use quick feedback loops: staged tasks, short audio notes, peer review with tutor oversight and brief cohort debriefs on common strengths and issues ahead of individual marks.
+Where marking volumes are high, teams can use quick feedback loops.
+Options include staged tasks, short audio notes, peer review with tutor oversight and brief cohort debriefs on common strengths and issues before releasing individual marks.
 This maintains dialogue and supports steady improvement.

 What should sociology programmes change next?